Debian/apt/README.md

 	$ ./test/integration/run-tests

 Each test can also be run individually as well.
-The tests are very noisy by default, especially so while running all of them it might be beneficial to enabling quiet (`-q`) or very quiet (`-qq`) mode.
+The tests are very noisy by default, especially so while running all of them; it might be beneficial to enabling quiet (`-q`) or very quiet (`-qq`) mode.
 The tests can also be run in parallel via `-j X` where `X` is the number of jobs to run.